ForgeRock/forgeops/pulumi/README.md

 # ForgeRock Cloud Infrastructure Setup using Pulumi

-The Pulumi scripts in this folder allows a user to setup and manage the cloud infrastructure required to successfully deploy ForgeRock CDM samples.
+The Pulumi scripts in this folder enables a user to setup and manage the cloud infrastructure required to successfully deploy ForgeRock CDM samples.

+## Prerequisites
+* Kubernetes client version 1.14+
+* Pulumi version 0.17.25+

 ## Pulumi setup steps
-The samples in this folder are based on Pulumi's default language of Typescrypt with Node.js.
+The samples in this folder are based on Pulumi's default language of Typescript with Node.js.
 Other languages are available but not documented here.

 * Configure your cloud CLI if necessary: https://www.pulumi.com/docs/quickstart/.